jifalops/chat-window/README.md

 ## Features
 * Single or multi line input.
 * Send-on-enter option, default is on for single-line and off for multi-line input.
-* Slots for footer and a custom input field.
+* Slots for a header, footer, and a custom input field.
 * Styling hooks for full styling flexibility
 * Automatically scrolls to bottom when a new message arrives (can be disabled).
 * Absolute timestamps can be shown via configurable date format.